FEATURED ONLINE MBA PROGRAMS

 Small Businesses and Privately Owned Corporations in New Hampshire

 Private businesses employ just over 50 percent of New Hampshire’s population according to the U.S. Small Business Administration, with 284,035 state residents working for smaller private firms.
 While the state’s private sector employment growth only increased by 1.1 percent, below the national average of 2.3 percent, the number of self-owned companies increased by 4.2 percent.
-This, coupled with a 76.7 percent survival rate for small businesses opened in 2013, signals a positive trend in the growth of New Hampshire’s small business community and exciting news for the business professionals that make these companies so successful.
+This signals a positive trend in the growth of New Hampshire’s small business community and exciting news for the business professionals that make these companies so successful.

 The industries in New Hampshire with the most growth in private sector employment in 2014 were: